standard-for-public-code/standard-for-public-code/community-criteria/open-to-contributions.md

 * The documentation MUST link to both the public issue tracker and submitted codebase changes, for example in a `README` file
 * The codebase MUST include an email address for security issues and responsible disclosure
 * The codebase MUST include contribution guidelines explaining how contributors can get involved, for example in a `CONTRIBUTING` file
+* The project MUST have communication channels for users and developers, for example email lists
 * The codebase SHOULD have a publicly available roadmap
 * The codebase SHOULD advertise the committed engagement of involved organizations in the development and maintenance
 * The documentation SHOULD include instructions for how to report potentially security sensitive issues on a closed channel